Restaurants

 Image credit: Cafe Paci | Instagram

 Cafe Paci is a highly regarded Sydney restaurant by award-winning, Finnish-born chef Pasi Petänen.
-After its initial conception as a long-term pop-up, the Newtown restaurant (which opened in 2019 and is one of favourite spots in the Inner West) has a neighbourhood feel presented with a lot of polish.
+After its initial conception as a long-term pop-up, the Newtown restaurant (which opened in 2019 and is one of our favourite spots in the Inner West) has a neighbourhood feel presented with a lot of polish.
 As well as standard tables, seating is available at a central curved bar and blue leather-clad corner booths, offering a space for all groups and occasions.

 Cafe Paci's a la carte menu is structured so you could just as easily drop in for a snack and a drink, or enjoy a multi-course feast working your way through almost every dish with a group.
 It changes regularly, but a rye taco filled with ox tongue and sauerkraut, seasonal pasta dishes, and springy potato dumplings with trout XO are mainstays that need to be tried.
+Book online.

 Insider Intel

-• Set aside any hesitations and start with the ox tongue taco
+• Set aside any hesitations and start with the ox tongue taco.

-• A $90pp set menu is available, and required for groups of six or more
+• A $90pp set menu is available, and required for groups of six or more.

 Read more